Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 Prague is so close: One of the most romantic Cities in the world Prague is situated just 90 km far from Pilsen.
 It is an excellent goal for one day trip.

 Pilsen is surrounded by a beautiful landscape.
 You can find hills, lakes and green meadows suitable for many sport activities as biking, skiing, sailing or fishing.
-History lovers can enjoy plenty of castles and monasteries, spa towns attract romantic souls.
+History lovers can enjoy plenty of Czech castles, spa towns attract romantic souls.

 5. Amazing events through the whole year